 Aetiology | Study of animal behaviour, focusing on natural environments and evolutionary implications. |

-The animal kingdom is a diverse and complex realm wherein there are different species, each with certain unique characteristics and adaptations.
-The classification system followed in zoology works to systematically organize and understand how these various animals relate to one another.
+There are different species in the animal kingdom, each with certain unique characteristics and adaptations.
+The classification system followed in zoology works to systematically organise and understand how these various animals relate to one another.
 Major groups within the animal kingdom include:

-Vertebrates Groups: Those that possess a backbone, such as mammals, birds, reptiles, amphibians, and fishes.
+Vertebrates Groups: Those animals that have a backbone, such as mammals, birds, reptiles, amphibians, and fishes.

-Invertebrates: Those that do not possess a backbone, including insects, molluscs, and worms.
+Invertebrates: Those that do not have a backbone, including insects, molluscs, and worms.

-Animals possess certain distinctive features which can help distinguish them from other life forms.
-These are enumerated as under:
+Animals have certain distinctive features which can help distinguish them from other life forms.
+These are listed as under:

-Multicellular Structure: Animals possess more than one cell which co-operatively performs many functions
+Multicellular Structure: Animals possess more than one cell, which co-operatively perform many functions

 Heterotrophic Nutrition: They cannot produce their food and rely on other living sources for deriving energy